 Day 6: Day-Trip to Calanque d’En-Vau

 Trade the bustling city of Marseille for the rugged beauty of the Calanques, a series of stunning, steep-walled inlets that stretch along the coast.
 The Calanque d’En-Vau is arguably the most spectacular, with crystal-clear waters surrounded by dramatic limestone cliffs.
-A perfect spot for hiking lovers, this is a must-visit if you want to dip your toes into the Mediterranean while soaking up some serious scenery.
+A perfect spot for hiking lovers.

 How to Get There: